Introduction to quantum groups: 2c. Product operations

-In view of the various results and comments from section 1, the functoriality problem for the compact and discrete quantum groups is therefore fixed.
+We have seen so far that the compact quantum Lie groups can be axiomatized, and that as a bonus, we obtain in this way a definition as well for the finitely generated discrete quantum groups.
 Let us get now into a more exciting question, namely the construction of examples.
-We first have:
+We first have the following construction, due to Wang \cite{wa1}:

 \begin{proposition} Given two compact quantum groups $G,H$, so is their product $G\times H$, constructed according to the following formula:

 Equivalently, at the level of the associated discrete duals $\Gamma,\Lambda$, we can set